harshitha-04/Directory_And_File_Management_System/README.md

-# Directory & File Management System (Python Version)
+# Directory & File Management System

 A lightweight, terminal-based application in Python that simulates basic file system operations using Binary Search Trees for file management and a doubly linked list for directory navigation.
 This project is a direct port of its C-based counterpart, implemented fully in Python.